ocoulson/ocoulson.github.io/_posts/2021-05-21-using-zio-zlayers.md

  - Define our new 'live' implementation of CatsStore as a ZLayer that requires our new Database Layer as an `RIn` type.

- The code for this can be found at: https://github.com/ocoulson/zio-http-caliban/tree/using-zlayers
+ The code for this can be found [here](https://github.com/ocoulson/zio-http-caliban/tree/using-zlayers)